MAST Tutorial

 === Hello_Cosmos ==========

-Sublabels have the same rules, but use a minus sign:
+Sublabels have the same rules, but use dashes instead of equals signs:

 The third line and onwards defines the metadata associated with this label.
 Within the set of triple backticks, you can define keys, and set the default value for that key.
 This is very useful, because when you schedule a task, you can include different values for each key.
 This allows a label to not only run multiple times, but use different information while doing so.
 For both main and sublabels, the description and metadata lines are optional.